Japanese sandfish: Shottsuru

 Locally, a fish sauce called shottsuru is made from this fish.
 The sauce which literally means "salty juice", is made by pickling and fermenting the salted fish, and straining out the debris.
 The fish sauce is used to flavor the shottsuru nabe, or pot dish that uses this flavoring to cook the hatahata with vegetable and other ingredients.
 In the Akita dialect, the pot dish also sometimes called shottsuru kayaki, with "kayaki" being the local term for nabe or hot pot dish.

 Roe

 In the Akita dialect, the roe of this species is called buriko.
 The fish is caught during its spawning season, when many of the females are loaded with eggs 2–3 mm in diameter.
-The eggs are surrounded by slimy mucous.
+The eggs are surrounded by slimy mucus.

 Fresh roe that is cooked will burst and make light popping sounds when eaten, but roe from the fish preserved in salt or miso turn rubbery and hard to chew, resulting in a more blunt sound that sounds like buri buri which resulted in its name.

 The Japanese folk ballad known as Akita Ondo mentions the "Oga buriko" in the lyrics, which is a reference to the roe clusters.